zemogle/astrosource/docs/source/basic_usage.rst

 Basic Usage
 ===========

-AstroSource is designed to be run as a command line tool.
+AstroSource is designed to be run as a command line tool or a Python library.
 Once you have installed it you can run it using the command ``astrosource``, however you could also use it as a library which is called from other code.
 In this page we will only discuss **command line usage**.

 Time-series data
 ------------------